woaidoudouyy/Php-Dojo-Mysql/README.md

 ## Set up

-In order to run the project, you need have install Mysql server, Apache server, 5.* php (apache in preinstalled in mac) If you are using window OS please go to the link below and download the WAMP server http://www.wampserver.com/en/
+In order to run the project, you need install Mysql server, Apache server, 5.* php (apache in preinstalled in mac) If you are using window OS please go to the link below and download the WAMP server http://www.wampserver.com/en/